6.19. Recursion

 two-byte) integers.
 Unfortunately, the function factorial produces large values so quickly that even unsigned

-does not help us compute many factorial values
+long does not help us compute many factorial values

 before even the size of an unsigned long variable is exceeded.